Top of the page

 After your appointment, you may get follow-up information in your patient portal, on your device, or in an email.

 Virtual care works great when you're a little sick or you're not sure if you really need to go to the doctor.
-For instance, you can use it if you feel influenza coming on.
-Or maybe your child has a sore throat.
+For instance, you can use it if you have flu-like symptoms.
+Or you could use it if your child has a sore throat.

 It also works well for managing some long-term health problems.
 And if you live far from a specialist, you can get regular follow-up care without having to go to the doctor's office every time.

-Virtual care uses new technology for your doctor's appointment.
+Virtual care may use new technology for your doctor's appointment.
 That means there's a chance that it won't connect.
 And there are some things the health care provider can only do in person.
 You may still need to go to the office for follow-up.

 Author: Healthwise Staff